 An explanation of the procedure and admission details will be discussed with you, and you will be given information in leaflet form to support this.
 If you have any questions the nursing staff will be happy to advise you.
 You will be given a telephone number as a point of contact just in case you have questions regarding your planned admission.

-Pre-assessment also takes patient who are arriving for their operation.
+Pre-assessment also takes patients who are arriving for their operation.

 The process that takes place involves the patient being “admitted”, this includes a final assessment by a surgeon and/or anaesthetist as to whether the patient is fit for surgery.
 The nurse will also undertake an assessment.